sambeighle3/Model-Evaluation/README.md

   give a brief description of what it is.
 * What would you consider the two best models?
-* For the best and second-best models, are there certain parts of the data space where they seem to do worse?
-This doesn't need to be a super deep dive, but consider their performance on
+* For the best and second-best models, are there certain parts of the data space where they seem to do worse.
+This does a deep dive to consider their performance on
     * Cars of different models
     * Cars of different ages
     * Cars of different mileages